Jacrac04/DFM-Bot/README.md

 It was originally based of [AK163631's Answer Tool](https://github.com/AK163631/DFM-Answer-Tool)

 ### Warning: Dr Frost Will Ban You
 I got banned after 300 questions.
+The only way to get your account un-banned is to get your teacher to contact Dr Frost.
+Because my account is banned I will no longer be able to test this.

 ![Image of Interface](https://github.com/Jacrac04/DFM-Bot/blob/master/images/Interface.JPG)